Do you want to wear my old clothes?

 She still only had only one dress in her hands.

-Most of my life, I wore the same pants and the same shoes and the same shirts.
+I wore the same pants and the same shoes and the same shirts for most of my life.
 A few big brands that I am no longer supporting because of their environmental footprint.
 Yeah, I was part of it, and while it is really hard sometimes to realize this and change, I feel better now that I have done it.

 But since online shopping is super convenient and definitely on the rise, we can now do second-hand shopping online.